 Dion is the Director of Public Relations for the National Day of Prayer.
 He is a visionary leader, and is passionate about equipping, encouraging, and engaging the church, and individual believers in passionate, effective, fervent prayer.

 Prior to joining the National Day of Prayer Task Force, he served as the senior pastor of a growing church, was a leader in both Fortune 500 corporations and in small-business, specializing in leadership, creative strategy, and marketing.
 Dion served for several years with Focus on the Family, and worked on the creative development and marketing of a wide variety of films, books, magazines, and programming, including the popular Adventures in Odyssey series.
 He was also a pioneer in Focus on the Family’s International efforts, working to establish ministry outreaches in the United Kingdom, Australia, New Zealand, South Africa, and Singapore.

 Larry serves the National Day of Prayer Task Force as the Chief Financial Officer.
 Prior to joining the team in 2009, he was on staff with Focus on the Family where he served for 11 years in accounting and finance, including his last position as a Director of Finance.
 Prior to ministry, Larry was in manufacturing for 22 years as an accountant and MIS Manager.
 He graduated from Loyola University of Los Angeles in 1974 with a degree in Mathematics and then pursued business studies.

 Larry’s wife of 35 years, Cindy, is a nurse currently serving as a sonographer and nurse manager in a Pregnancy Center in Colorado.
 They have three children, a son in ministry who is teaching high school in inner city Chicago, a married daughter who is an oncology nurse, and a single daughter with a degree in culinary arts.
-No grandchildren yet as they are currently focused on dogs and cats – but patience is good!
+They also have 2 grandsons…and counting!